YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - open: no response. close: RST.

 Xmas Scan:
+- sX
--  PSH, URG and FIN.
+- PSH, URG, FIN.
 - Each operating system or network device responds different  to Xmas packets
 - revealing local information such as OS (Operating System), port state and more.
 - open: no response. close: RST.

+Null Scan:
+- sN
+- no flag.

+FIN scan (-sF): Fin.

-The Maimon scan:
+The Maimon scan:  sM, FIN/ACK
-- FIN/ACK
 - open: no response. close: RST.

 Half-open scan: aka  SYN scan. it’s a fast and sneaky.